 Becoming a Counseling Major?
 Here’s what you need to know:

-Here, we’ll discover exactly what it means to be a counselor, what you need to know about the different types of counseling degrees, how to get help paying for your counseling degree, and more.
+Here, we’ll discover exactly what it means to be a counselor, what you need to know about the different types of online counseling programs, how to get help paying for your counseling program, and more.
 While the process of becoming a counselor can feel daunting, remember, you’ve chosen to go into this field to help others.
 The time and work that you put into researching and completing your degree program will be well worth it.

 Most Popular Schools with Online Counseling & Therapy Degree Programs